joshuabmoore/MPSTime.jl/docs/src/imputation.md

 mps, info, test_states= fitMPS(X_train, opts);
 ```

-Next, we initialise an imputation problem.
+Next, we initialize an imputation problem.
 This does a lot of necessary precomputation:
 ```Julia
 julia> imp = init_imputation_problem(mps, X_test);